 It’s always tempting to eat pesto by the spoonful.
 It’s so very fresh and so very green.
 And those flavors of basil, pine nut, Parmesan, garlic, and olive oil just play so very nicely together.
-Spread it on sandwiches, toss it with pasta, or yes, treat yourself a single happy spoonful, but definitely absolutely positively make pesto any chance you get.
+You can spread it on caprese sandwich or toss it with pasta — or, yes, treat yourself to a single, happy spoonful.

 What Is Pesto?

 Modern pestos are made from many different combinations of nuts (such as pine nuts, walnuts, or almonds), other herbs, and hearty greens, as well as with or without the cheese.
 Once you master the basic ratio of nuts to herbs to oil, you can easily swap out one or more of these for your own custom pesto.